AntonEvmenenko/CLN-SimpleFOC/README.md

 1. The firmware prints logs via Serial during startup.
 If something is wrong, check the logs first
 1. I recommend doing any debugging and interaction with the servo via the [MCUViewer V1.1.0](https://github.com/klonyyy/MCUViewer/releases/tag/v1.0.1).
 You can find the corresponding configuration file in the project's root.
 A bunch of variables have already been added there.
 You can also easily tweak any PID/LPF/etc coefficients via the MCUViewer

+## Limitations

+1. At the moment, the servo motor can only be controlled via Serial commands, as described above.
+If you're interested in having additional interfaces/protocols for control, feel free to open an issue; I or someone from the community may be able to implement it

 ## Information for developers

 1. The latest SimpleFOC code is not compatible with CLN.
 I am currently trying to make the necessary changes to SimpleFOC to fix this, the discussion is [here](https://community.simplefoc.com/t/low-side-current-sensing-for-stepper-motors/7235), the draft PR is [here](https://github.com/simplefoc/Arduino-FOC/pull/472)